Prepare For Surprise

 Know Your Rights

 Just in case you need it, it’s also helpful to be aware of your rights.
-In the UK, the Equality Act 2010 protects you from discrimination and harassment on the grounds of sexual orientation and gender reassignment (gender identity) in employment.
-This begins from the moment you start interviewing for a role all the way through to dismissal.
+In the UK, the Equality Act 2010 protects you from discrimination and harassment on the grounds of sexual orientation and gender identity in employment.
+This begins from the moment you start interviewing for a role all the way through to dismissal, retirement, or moving on to a different job.
 Hopefully, you won’t need it, but there is a legal basis for you to defend yourself in the workplace should you have to.

 No One’s Story Is The Same